Written by Myk Baxter

 - Dominate your Domain

 A domain name is often the first thing you need when starting a website – it’s a digital address that people will use to access your site.
 Make sure to choose a domain that describes your business while also being suitable for marketing purposes.
 Nobody bothers to type URLs that are too long, too hard to remember or are too prone to spelling mistakes.
 If you have a URL you dislike, you can always redirect with a link-tagging tool.

 Which business email holds more credibility? [email protected] or [email protected]?
 When I’m dealing with clients and using the services of business, seeing a free email domain address really makes me question how robust and trustworthy that business really is.
 Building trust and credibility online is hard enough already, and a free email just creates unnecessary doubt that you don’t want or need.

 - WordPress, WordPress, WordPress

 They say saying a word three times makes it stick in your mind – and time and time again I find myself answering the question “Why WordPress?”
 Quite simply, it’s the most flexible and powerful website builder out there.
 The number of clients I have who chose other platforms only to come to me and ask for a complete rebuild on WorldPress is overwhelming.
-Save yourself the stress (and costs) later down the line by going to WordPress from the start.
+Save yourself the stress (and costs) later down the line by going to WordPress hosting UK from the start.
 I explain more about why we choose WordPress on my blog.